 In the previous section, we looked at the modeling transformation, which transforms from object coordinates to world coordinates.
-However, when working with OpenGL 1.1, you need to know about several other coordinate systems and the transforms between them.
+However, for 3D computer graphics, you need to know about several other coordinate systems and the transforms between them.
 We discuss them in this section.

 We start with an overview of the various coordinate systems.
 Some of this is review, and some of it is new.

 The coordinates that you actually use for drawing an object are called object coordinates.
 The object coordinate system is chosen to be convenient for the object that is being drawn.
 A modeling transformation can then be applied to set the size, orientation, and position of the object in the overall scene (or, in the case of hierarchical modeling, in the object coordinate system of a larger, more complex object).
 The modeling transformation is the first that is applied to the vertices of an object.

 The coordinates in which you build the complete scene are called world coordinates.
 These are the coordinates for the overall scene, the imaginary 3D world that you are creating.
 The modeling transformation maps from object coordinates to world coordinates.